 The genetic spectrum of RCM remains largely unknown, and the diagnostic yield of currently available genetic testing panels may range from 10-60% (Hershberger et al. 2018).
 In patients with non-syndromic (idiopathic) RCM, RCM-specific P/LP variants have been described in over 18 of sarcomeric and cytoskeletal genes, including TNNI3, MYH7, MYBPC3, BAG3, and ACTN2.
 Many of these have also been implicated in dilated and hypertrophic cardiomyopathies and arrhythmias (Kostareva 2016).
 Familial RCM often occurs along with skeletal muscle involvement or abnormalities of other organ systems due to syndromic causes such as Noonan syndrome, hemochromatosis, or glycogen storage disorders.
-Familial TTR amyloidosis related to TTR gene variants is another common cause of RCM, and is important to identify given recent advances in treatment (Hershberger et al. 2018; Muchtar et al. 2017).
+Familial TTR amyloidosis related to TTR gene variants is another common cause of RCM.
+Testing TTR is important given the prevalence of P/LP variants in elderly patients with severe heart failure, especially black patients, and available advances in treatment (Hershberger et al. 2018; Muchtar et al. 2017; Musunuru et al. 2020).
 Therefore, a diagnosis of RCM should prompt a thorough evaluation for associated conditions (Stollberger 2007).
 When a syndromic cause of RCM is identified, medical management changes may be indicated based on other specific health risks.
 For example, hemochromatosis is treated with therapeutic phlebotomy, while RCM due to sarcoidosis may be treated with antiarrhythmics or immunosuppressive agents (Brown and Diaz 2019).